Validity and Soundness

 It is easy to see that the previous example is not an example of a completely good argument.
 A valid argument may still have a false conclusion.
 When we construct our arguments, we must aim to construct one that is not only valid, but sound.
 A sound argument is one that is not only valid, but begins with premises that are actually true.
 The example given about toasters is valid, but not sound.
 However, the following argument is both valid and sound:

 In some states, no felons are eligible voters, that is, eligible to vote.

 In those states, some professional athletes are felons.

 Therefore, in some states, some professional athletes are not eligible voters.

 Here, not only do the premises provide the right sort of support for the conclusion, but the premises are actually true.
 Therefore, so is the conclusion.
 Although it is not part of the definition of a sound argument, because sound arguments both start out with true premises and have a form that guarantees that the conclusion must be true if the premises are, sound arguments always end with true conclusions.

 It should be noted that both invalid, as well as valid but unsound, arguments can nevertheless have true conclusions.
 One cannot reject the conclusion of an argument simply by discovering a given argument for that conclusion to be flawed.

 Whether or not the premises of an argument are true depends on their specific content.
 However, according to the dominant understanding among logicians, the validity or invalidity of an argument is determined entirely by its logical form.
-The logical form of an argument is that which remains of it when one abstracts away from the specific content of the premises and the conclusion, i.e., words naming things, their properties and relations, leaving only those elements that are common to discourse and reasoning about any subject matter, i.e., words such as "all", "and", "not", "some", etc. One can represent the logical form of an argument by replacing the specific content words with letters used as place-holders or variables.
+The logical form of an argument is that which remains of it when one abstracts away from the specific content of the premises and the conclusion, that is, words naming things, their properties and relations, leaving only those elements that are common to discourse and reasoning about any subject matter, that is, words such as "all," "and," "not," "some," and so forth.
+One can represent the logical form of an argument by replacing the specific content words with letters used as place-holders or variables.

 For example, consider these two arguments: